 Don’t forget!
 Download “How to Write a Business Memo Effectively: 5 Tips to Efficiently Get Your Point Across” to keep it handy and take action on it.
 Click here to download it now.

 Here is a sample business memo and a suggested format.
 You can adjust this sample as necessary for your needs:

 To: All part-time employees

 Thank you for letting us know about your parking lot concerns at Monday’s meeting.
-I wanted to let you know of three possible solutions to the parking crunch we have been experiencing while the annex is under construction.
+This memo is to inform you of three possible solutions to the parking problems we have been experiencing while the annex is under construction.
 Here are three places you can park:

-3. The orthodontist’s lot near the south side of the main building (after 5 p.m. and on weekends only)
+- The dentist’s lot near the south side of the main building (available after 5 p.m. and on weekends only)